 You may (if you are extremely lucky) own more than one home, and want to know how to improve your properties as much as possible before selling to get as much money as possible.

 Here are the best ways you can significantly add value to your home.

 Home extensions are a super easy way to get an extra bedroom or bathroom in your home.
 Surprisingly, the process is also normally less disruptive than most people think it is going to be as much of the work can be done from the outside of the house.

-You need to make sure that you will be able to easily get in to the extension from your house and that you will be able to stand up once it is the extension is finished.
-It would be a waste of time and money to have to crouch over every time you enter an extension because the planning was insufficient.
+You need to make sure that you will be able to easily get in to the extension from your house and that you will be able to stand up once the extension is finished.
+It would be a waste of time and money to have to crouch over every time you enter an extension because the planning was insufficient!
 Make sure you do enough research into design and build firms or if you’re in the capital, find an architect in London who will be able to get the job done properly without any problems.

 Refurbish the front door